Have you ever wondered how often you should poo, or if your poo was healthy?

-We race around and forget to eat fruit and vegetables, drink water or exercise, and then we may wonder why we have bloated tummies and only poo once every few days.
+We race around and forget to eat fruit and vegetables, drink enough water or exercise, and then we may wonder why we have bloated tummies and only poo once every few days.

 What Makes Poo Healthy?